matrix-org/synapse/docs/modules.md

 Synapse will call when performing specific actions.
 Callbacks can be either asynchronous or synchronous, and are split in categories.
-A single module may implement callbacks from multiple categories, and is under no obligation to implement all callbacks from the category(ies) it registers callbacks for.
+A single module may implement callbacks from multiple categories, and is under no obligation to implement all callbacks from the categories it registers callbacks for.

 #### Spam checker callbacks